catalyst-cloud/catalystcloud-docs/source/block-storage/volume-transfer.rst

 ########################################

 In this example, we will cover how to transfer volumes between different projects on the Catalyst Cloud.

-Before we begin, there are some things that you have to check:
+Before we begin, there are some requirements that you have to check:

-- Does the project your moving the volume to, have a large enough quota to support the new volume?
+- Does your new project have a large enough quota to support the new volume?
-- Does the volume have any dependencies? (attachments, snapshots, images etc.)
+- Does your volume have any dependencies? (attachments, snapshots, images etc.)

 ***************************************
-Transferring a volume via the dashboard
+Via the dashboard
 ***************************************

-First we have to select the volume we are wanting to transfer to our other
+First we have to select the volume we are wanting to transfer:
-project:

 .. image:: _assets/transfer-volume.png

-Once we have our volume we click on the dropdown menu to the right and we select the "create transfer" option from our list.
+Once we have our volume, we click on the dropdown menu to the right and we select the **create transfer** option from our list.

 .. image:: _assets/transfer-dropdown.png

-Our transfer needs a name and once this is done and you click **Create volume transfer** a transfer ID and key will be issued to you.
-You will need these to accept the transfer from your other project:
+The next step is to give our transfer a name and click **Create volume transfer**

 .. image:: _assets/create-transfer-name.png

+After this, you will see a popup appear that contains a transfer ID and key.
+You will need these to accept the transfer from your other project.

-Once you have these details saved to accept the transfer, you can swap to your other project and click on the *accept transfer* button:
+Once you have these details saved, you can swap to your other project and click on the **accept transfer** button:

 .. image:: _assets/accept-transfer.png